| Hydraulic Fluid Darkening On

 the high temp was never detected.
 Our first indication of a problem

+was the change in color of the oil.
 My suggestion is to drain, flush and clean the system with a

 solvent or oil that is compatible with your systems and operating